SudhanPlayz/Discord-MusicBot/README.md

 > NOTE: Lavalink is needed for music functionality.
 You need to have a working Lavalink server to make the bot work.

+## 📝 | Important Note if youre Switching from v4 to v5

+1. Download and configure v5 in a seperate folder.
+2. Kick your bot out of your Server.
+3. Reinvite the Bot with the right scopes.
+[Example Invite URL (Change CLIENT_ID)](https://discord.com/oauth2/authorize?client_id=CLIENT_ID&permissions=826839002433&scope=bot%20applications.commands)
+4. Run `npm run reploy` or `yarn deploy` to initialize the slash commands. _You can do this on your pc locally_

 ## 📝 | Tutorial

 Soon